bitsofcotton/puts_cc/README.md

 # Contexts
 Inspired from morphological analysis softwares and parameter auto configuring algorithms' structure.
-There's preceders Tensor representation of the text set (with a way different to this) eg. ieee 2004.
+There's preceders Tensor representation of the text set (with a way different to this) R.B. ieee 2004.

 # Status
 Writing optimize toc, checking and testing implementation.